 NNPS at a Glance

-The Newport News Public Schools division educates approximately 29,400 children in 5 early childhood centers, 24 elementary schools, 7 middle schools, 5 high schools, 1 middle/high combination school, and 9 program sites.
-(View directory of schools.)
+The Newport News Public Schools division educates 27,000 children in 41 schools: 3 early childhood centers, 24 elementary schools, 7 middle schools, 5 high schools, 1 middle/high combination school and a virtual learning academy.
+NNPS employees number 4,688.

-With a new early learning curriculum designed to boost literacy and math instruction, state-of-the art science labs and advanced educational technology, NNPS has the tools to ensure student and teacher success.
+With an early learning curriculum designed to boost literacy and math instruction, state-of-the art science labs and advanced educational technology, NNPS has the tools to ensure student and teacher success.

 More NNPS Students are Earning Diplomas

 Newport News Public Schools' graduation rate increased to 95.8% with the Class of 2022.
 The school division's on-time graduation rate increased from 94.5% in 2021 and has increased significantly from 72.9% in 2008.
 During the same period, the dropout rate decreased from 12% to less than 1% (.9%) in 2022 according to data posted by the Virginia Department of Education.

 NNPS' on-time graduation rate is higher than the state average of 92.1% and the NNPS dropout rate is lower than the state average of 5.2%.
 The school division's overall student completion rate, which includes students who have earned a diploma or a GED in four years, is 97.5%.
 Read more...